• support@madhedgefundtrader.com

 I did, and prepare to have your mind blown!

 I was driving at 80 MPH on CA-24, a windy eight-lane freeway that snakes its way through the East San Francisco Bay Area mountains.
-Suddenly the salesman reached over a flicked a lever on the left side of the driving column.
+Suddenly the salesman reached over and flicked a lever on the left side of the driving column.

 The car took over!

 There it was, winding and turning along every curve, perfectly centered in the lane.
 As much as I hated to admit it, the car drove better than I ever could.
-It does especially well at night or in fog, a valuable asset for senior citizens whose night vision is fading fast.
+It does especially well at night, a valuable asset for senior citizens whose night vision is fading fast.

 All that was required was for me to touch the steering wheel every two minutes to prove that I was not sleeping.